-- Time management competencies for efficiently managing schedules and coursework.
+- Time management to successfully manage schedules and schoolwork.

-- Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.
+- Academic and strategic planning to set concrete short-term and long-term projects and goals.

-- Learning how to identify teacher expectations and use active listening.
+- How to use active listening.

-- Getting to grips with college admissions requirements, including the college admission essay.
+- Understanding and tackling college admissions requirements, including the college essay.

 - Job interview preparation techniques, including crafting and effective resume and cover letter, and practicing interview questions.